yorkulibraries/my-libguides-librarians/README.md

-libguides-profile-grabber
+my-libguides-librarians
 =========================

-Get a list of librarians who are responsible for given subjects, and link to their LibGuides profiles.
+Get an RSS feed of librarians who are responsible for given subjects, and link to their LibGuides profiles.

 This is a temporary solution to a problem described at [Is it possible to search librarian profiles in LibGuides and embed matches on other pages?](http://libraries.stackexchange.com/questions/650/is-it-possible-to-search-librarian-profiles-in-libguides-and-embed-matches-on-ot)